Updated November 2020

 Example: This couple in Colorado (one of the states that permits self-solemnizing marriages) opted for an intimate self-united marriage ceremony with just the two them and a photographer to capture them sharing their vows atop a mountain at sunrise.

-...as you can see, there’s a pretty big difference between inviting your guests to simply get dressed up and tune into your livestreamed ceremony with your officiant present, versus having your officiant attempt to perform the ceremony from afar via Skype.
+As you can see, there’s a pretty big difference between inviting your guests to get dressed up and tune into your livestreamed ceremony from their livingrooms, while you touch elbows with your phsycially-present officiant, and having your officiant attempt to perform the ceremony from afar via video conferening platform.

 But why is this important?

-We want everyone – couples, especially – to be informed and make sound decisions at this time to avoid additional stress or complications in the future.
-If you are considering officiating or having someone officiate via virtual platform in a state that does not have clear policies regarding online wedding ceremonies, we urge you to proceed with caution, and to first seek the counsel of your local marriage bureau officials or an attorney who specializes in family law.
+We want everyone – couples, especially – to be informed and make sound decisions to avoid additional stress or complications in the future.
+If you're considering officiating or having someone officiate via virtual platform in a state that does not have clear policies regarding online wedding ceremonies, we urge you to proceed with caution, and to first seek the counsel of your local marriage bureau officials or an attorney who specializes in family law.